raulvazquez7/medical-bot/README.md

 *   **Results:**
     *   The purely semantic search on Pinecone (`alpha = 1.0`) performed on-par with the original Supabase baseline, confirming its effectiveness.
     *   However, any introduction of keyword-based search (`alpha < 1.0`) consistently **degraded performance** across all key metrics (F1-Score, MRR, Precision, Recall) for the existing `golden_dataset`.
 *   **Decision:** For the current, predominantly conceptual question set, the added complexity of a hybrid search system did not provide a net benefit and introduced a risk of performance degradation.
 The experiment was documented, and the project reverted to the simpler, more robust, and equally performant Supabase/pgvector architecture.
-This provides a valuable baseline for future work, should the system need to handle more keyword-sensitive queries.

 ### Experiment: Optimizing Embeddings and Re-Ranking

-A final experiment was conducted to push the limits of the retrieval pipeline by testing a state-of-the-art embedding model against a powerful re-ranker.
+A foundational experiment was conducted to find the optimal embedding and ranking architecture.
 *   **Hypothesis:** Migrating from OpenAI's embeddings to a newer, specialized model (Google's `gemini-embedding-001`) and adding a re-ranking layer (Cohere Rerank) would yield significant improvements.
 *   **Implementation:**
     1. The entire data pipeline was migrated to use `gemini-embedding-001`, including optimizations like specifying `task_type` for queries (`retrieval_query`) and documents (`retrieval_document`).
     2. A controlled A/B test was performed using the evaluation framework's re-ranking capability.
 *   **Results:**
     *   **Google Embeddings Baseline:** The migration to `gemini-embedding-001` alone caused a **dramatic performance increase**, with the **F1-Score jumping from 39.65% to 47.87% (+8.2 points)**.
-This established a new, powerful baseline, validating the quality of the new embedding model.
+This established a new, powerful baseline.
-    *   **Re-Ranking Impact:** When the Cohere re-ranker was applied on top of this strong baseline, performance metrics consistently **decreased** (F1-Score dropped to 46.20%).
-The data revealed a "performance ceiling": Google's embedding model's initial ranking is so accurate for this dataset that the secondary re-ranking step introduces noise and degrades the results.
+    *   **Re-Ranking Impact:** When the Cohere re-ranker was applied on top of this strong baseline, performance metrics consistently **decreased** (F1-Score dropped to 46.20%), revealing a "performance ceiling".
 *   **Decision:** The optimal retrieval architecture was determined to be **`gemini-embedding-001` used standalone**.
 The re-ranker was disabled from the production configuration, proving that for this use case, a simpler, faster, and cheaper architecture is also the most accurate.

 ### Experiment: Sentence-Window Chunking for Precision Boost
 With the embedding model optimized, a final experiment targeted the chunking strategy itself.
 *   **Hypothesis:** Migrating from chunking by semantic blocks to a more granular "Sentence-Window" approach would improve retrieval precision by creating more focused, atomic chunks.
 *   **Implementation:** The chunking logic was re-implemented to treat each sentence (and list item) as a distinct unit.
-Each unit is embedded along with a "window" of surrounding sentences to preserve semantic context for the retriever, but only the core sentence is passed to the generator.
+Each unit is embedded along with a "window" of surrounding sentences to preserve semantic context.
 *   **Results:** The experiment was a resounding success.
 An A/B test showed a massive **+17.63 point increase in Precision@5** (from 40.12% to 57.75%) and a **+8.04 point increase in F1-Score**.
 This confirmed that the new strategy provides a much more accurate context to the final model.
-*   **Decision:** "Sentence-Window" chunking has been adopted as the new production standard for the ingestion pipeline due to its demonstrated superiority in retrieval precision.
+*   **Decision:** **Sentence-Window Chunking** has been adopted as the new production standard for the ingestion pipeline due to its demonstrated superiority in retrieval precision.

 ### Experiment: Advanced Citation with ContextCite
 As part of ongoing research to improve the reliability of the chatbot, we have experimented with advanced citation techniques.
 Specifically, we explored the `ContextCite` library, which provides a more rigorous form of "contributive attribution".
 *   **Our Current Method:** The LLM self-reports which documents it used ("corroborative attribution").
 *   **ContextCite's Method:** Uses a scientific approach of ablating (removing) parts of the context to mathematically determine which specific sentences **caused** the model to generate its response ("contributive attribution").
 While computationally intensive, this method provides a much more granular and honest view of the model's reasoning process.
 An experimental script for visual comparison can be found in `evaluation/compare_citations.py`.

 ## How to Use